 Photo Editing / Photoshop Artist

 is one of the most well-known areas among graphic designers who manipulate and customise images.
-As you can imagine, careers using Photoshop are in almost every job openings for graphic designers.
+As you can imagine, careers using Photoshop are in almost every job opening for graphic designers.

 works with advertising agencies or printing companies to create the layout of images and text in a pleasing format for printed media, in magazines, brochures, flyers, books, CD booklets, posters, labels, reports, etc. The main view is to ensure that the images and texts are printed pleasingly that ensures readability and aesthetics to the reader.